 |Id||First _name||Last _name|

-DBI is used to separate connectivity between frontend and backend through DBMS.
+DBI is used to separate connectivity between the frontend and backend through DBMS.
 Backend communicates with specific DBMS like SQLite, MySQL, etc. Also, it provides drivers to be invoked using methods.